 - Make a list of questions: Review your degree evaluation in Patriot Web.
-If you’re an undergraduate, you should also look at the 4-year plan for your major.
-Write down any questions you have before coming to the appointment.
+Review your program plan which you received at orientation, and write down any questions you have before coming to the appointment.

-- Be informed: Review the academic policies, especially if you are interested in doing anything outside of the ordinary (e.g. taking a class somewhere other than Mason, withdrawing from a class, repeating a course, adding a minor).
+- Be informed: Review the program information available to you in the ELED Blackboard organization site.
+Read all emails from your advisor; you are responsible for knowing the information that is shared.
+If you are interested in doing anything outside of the ordinary (e.g. taking a class somewhere other than Mason, withdrawing from a class, repeating a course), review relevant academic policies.
 The best source for policy information is the University Catalog.
 CEHD has also created both an undergraduate and a graduate policy page that contains some of the policies most frequently encountered by students.

 Schedule an Appointment

-Elementary Education advising is done online via video chat by appointment only.
+Elementary Education advising is available both in-person and virtually.
 To schedule an advising appointment, please use the Navigate Mason scheduling system.